Luca McIntyre: Sexuality and HIV-positive status

+Reflecting in his time on Doctors after the series was cancelled, McLaren said that the HIV storyline was his favourite to film.
+He opined that it was important for people to not only have information on HIV, but for them to have updated information on advances made to treatment in modern medicine.
+McLaren said that the storyline had not only deepened his understanding of the subject, but that it gave him a new purpose on the series.
+He explained: "I learned so much myself, and it felt rewarding to contribute to raising awareness".

 Break and return

 Luca begins caring for patient Winnie Jones (Tina Gray), who is wanting to travel around the world one last time before she dies.
 However, Luca learns that she needs to be put on end-of-life care, meaning she cannot use the ticket.
 To give Winnie a good experience, Luca teams up with Valerie to give her a "trip of a lifetime" from her own bed, by using props to give her an immersive experience.
 Days later, Luca hears that Winnie is "fading fast" and he realises that "the time has come for him to say goodbye".
 Before her death, she offers Luca her around-the-world ticket, which her son, Stuart Jones (Will Barton) is infuriated at.
 He accuses Luca of being a gold digger and using his mother to get money, which Luca denies.
 He explains that due to his code of practice, he does not feel comfortable taking the ticket, as well as feeling that he cannot see the world without Billy.
 However, he eventually feels that he owes Winnie the chance for her ticket to be used and that it would be honouring both her and Billy.
 He informs Zara and Daniel of his decision, who decline his request since he wants to leave in two days time.
 However, Emma convinces Zara to allow him to go.
 Luca's exit was written into the soap due to McLaren being offered a role in a touring production of Singin' in the Rain.
 His management confirmed that following the conclusion of the tour, McLaren would return to Doctors as Luca.
 He made his onscreen return in January 2023, where he returns to the Mill to surprise the staff but finds Karen collapsed on the floor after a heart attack.